 LEDs

 PoE Out 器 PoE In WiFi Pair Power

-۲ •
+٢ ۲

-Ö 0
+0 0

--

-Power This LED indicates that the BomeBox is on.
-It is blinking during boot and during a firmware update.
+Power This LED indicates the during boot and during

-Pair Pair LED on: at least one Network MIDI connection is established (paired).
+Pair Pair LED on: at least tablished (paired). one Netv vork MIC I connecti

 Blinking slowly: waiting for a remote BomeBox or computer to approve a connection (press to cancel).